TheSuperHackers/GeneralsControlBar/ControlBarProZH/ReleaseUnpacked/ReadMe.txt

 "ControlBarProScrollListBox", which are used in various WND files.

-The HeaderTemplate definitions and their references in WND files should be replicated, if a Mod is intended to gracefully support large resolutions, such as 2560 x 1440 or 3840 x 2160.
+The HeaderTemplate definitions and their references in WND files should be replicated, if a Mod is intended to gracefully support large resolutions, such as 2560x1440 or 3840x2160.

 -----------------------------------------------------------------------------------------------